numselli/programming12/README.md

   - CozaLozaWoza: replace divisible numbers with Coza, Loza, and Woza
   - divisibleBy11: checks if a number is divisible by 11
   - guessTheNumber: guess the number game
+  - hasEight checks to see if a number has eight
 - Exercises: